 Moving in together as a couple means making some drastic changes and sacrifices.
 You both have to adjust to each other’s lifestyle and anticipate a few hurdles when it comes to agreeing on certain issues; like how your new home will be decorated.
-Experts agree that many couples are at odds when it comes to interior design, and managing the different home decor styles can end up being one of the biggest move-in challenges for new couples.
+Experts agree that many couples are at odds when it comes to interior design, and managing the different home décor styles can end up being one of the biggest move-in challenges for new couples.

-How can you blend your different home decor styles without bickering?
+How can you blend your different home décor styles without bickering?
 Here are some experts tips on how you can do it without arguing over the most trivial of things.

-What are Your Needs and Wants?
+Determine what are Your Needs and Wants are

 Before you even start wondering what to include or leave out in your home from what you already have, sit down with your partner and have an honest and straightforward conversation about each other’s needs and wants, and ultimately how you can meet those needs as a couple.
 While not every need and want will be met, having a discussion forms the basis of agreeing on what should be prioritized.